 Sometimes a hostile work environment occurs simply because the employees creating it have biases and bad attitudes.
 Sometimes a hostile work environment is more deliberate than that; constant harassment can be a way to coerce an employee into leaving his or her job.
 This practice is known as constructive discharge, and it is illegal.
 When an employee experiences an attempt at constructive discharge because of his or her sex, age, race, level of ability, religion, or nation of origin, it is a form of illegal discrimination.

-Austin constructive discharge lawyers Dominic Audino and Andrew Traub help victims of hostile work environments seek justice in a court of law.
+Austin constructive discharge lawyer Andrew Traub helps victims of hostile work environments seek justice in a court of law.
 Contact them for more information.

 How Do I Recognize Constructive Discharge?